 B2B SEO, as we know, stands for Search Engine Optimization, and as the name suggests it is about the efforts to optimize our website (or web pages) so that it can rank higher on Google’s and the other search engines’ SERPs (Search Engine Results Pages) for specific queries/keywords.

 It’s important to understand that SEO is not a hack or a secret technique to ‘cheat’ Google’s algorithm so you can rank higher.
 Instead, it is about optimizing our web page and its content to align better with Google’s and the other search engines’ main objectives: organizing and publishing valuable and relevant information for their users.

-Another important thing to understand is that ranking, even the #1 ranking, is not the end goal of SEO.
+Another important thing to understand is that ranking, even the #1 ranking, is not the end goal of SEO for B2B companies.
 Ranking on its own won’t give any tangible value to your B2B business, instead, your objective should be to increase the quantity and quality of organic traffic, which in turn will help you in generating more leads, conversions, and ultimately, more sales.